liyu10000/pneumoconiosis/README.md

 ### My exploration
  - _cnn1, cnn2_: used the data preprocessing and model building method described by Kevin Mader.
  - _cnn3_: used data preprocessing method by Kevin Mader and model building method by Caleb P.
  - _cnn4_: used data preprocessing method by Kevin Mader and model building method by brucechou1983.
+Updated image proprocessing method: center cropping, 0-1 normalization, mean/std normalization.
+Train with 2 classes.
  - _cnn5_: used data preprocessing method by Kevin Mader and model building method by brucechou1983.
 Updated image proprocessing method: center cropping, 0-1 normalization, mean/std normalization.
 Train with 14 classes.